-ATV Program: Classes will be offered at 9:00AM - 10:05AM, 10:10AM - 11:15AM, 11:20AM - 12:25PM and will be for Scouts 14 years of age or older.
+ATV Program: Classes will be offered at 9:00AM - 9:45AM, 9:55AM - 10:40AM, 10:50AM -11:30AM and will be for Scouts 14 years of age or older.
 There are three week-long sessions offered and each session has a limited number of participants.
 Before arriving to camp participants must complete the online blended learning training found at atvsafety.org/atv-ecourse (2 hrs. to complete).
-Completion certificates must be presented to the instructor along with your ATV Participation and Hold-Harmless Agreement that must be completed and signed by a parent before the scouts arrive in camp.
+Completion certificates must be presented to the instructor along with your ATV Participation and Hold-Harmless Agreement that must be completed and signed by a parent before the Scouts arrive in camp.
 Participants are required to wear long pants, long sleeved shirts, and sturdy boots that cover the ankle while on the course.
 Per manufacturers standards, participants may not weigh more than 215lbs.
-There is a \$25.00 fee per scout for participating in the program.
+There is a \$40.00 fee per Scout for participating in the program.

-From 3:30 PM - 4:30 PM on Monday and Tuesday or Thursday and Friday, those scouts who have already completed the ATV safety course will have the opportunity to participate in trail rides around camp.
+From 3:15 PM - 4:00 PM on Monday and Tuesday or Thursday and Friday, those Scouts who have already completed the ATV safety course will have the opportunity to participate in trail rides around camp.
 Proof of certification must be shown to participate in these rides.

-High Five Adventure Club: Are your Scouts

-looking to do a few merit badges at camp, but they also want some ADVENTURE?!!
-Each afternoon, Scouts aged 14 and up will be given the opportunity to go on a different adventure around Resica Falls and the Pocono Mountains.
+High Five Adventure Club: Are your Scouts looking to do a few merit badges at camp, but they also want some ADVENTURE?!!
+Each day, Scouts aged 14 and up will be given the opportunity to go on a different adventure around Resica Falls and the Pocono Mountains.
 On Monday the Scouts will have an opportunity to pick their excursions for the week, so the activities will change each week depending on what that week of Scouts want to do.
-The excursion will meet every day at the Clock Tower at 2:00PM (unless decided otherwise).
+The excursion will meet every day at the Clock Tower at 9:00AM and 2:15PM (unless decided otherwise).
 Here is a list of possible excursions for the Scouts to pick from: